Thai Summer Airways

-Thai Summer Airways Company Limited is a low-cost airline based in Thailand, and it is a collaboration between investors from Thailand, Taiwan and China.
+Thai Summer Airways Company Limited was a planned low-cost airline based in Thailand, and it is a collaboration between investors from Thailand, Taiwan and China.
 In September 2020, the airline was granted its air operator's certificate, and it acquired its first aircraft in February 2022.
 However, the airline has faced several launch delays due to the COVID-19 pandemic.

 History

 Summer Airways was established in early 2018.

 Destinations

 As of April 2023, Thai Summer Airways operates or has operated to the following destinations: